DAA2020-team/final-project/README.md

 3. You can test the algorithm with different `n` and `s` parameters with the command `python exercise3/main.py -n N -s S -v`, where:
     * `N` is the number of currencies to insert in the graph
     * `S` is the code of the currency to search an arbitrage opportunity for
-    * `-v` will draw the graph if set to `True`
+    * `-v` will draw the graph if set
         * If not specified, this flag is `False` and no graph will be shown
-    * For example, `python exercise3/main.py -n 8 -s EUR -v` will search an arbitrage opportunity for EUR in a graph of 8 currencies, visualizing the graph
+    * For example, `python exercise3/main.py -n 8 -s EUR -v` will search for an arbitrage opportunity for EUR in a graph of 8 currencies, visualizing the graph
         * A value smaller or equal to 5 is advisable for `N` if you want to see the graph
     * Run `python exercise3/main.py --help` to show usage suggestions